'What have we done?' Lawyer describes shock at possible role in Trump's 2016 victory

 “I had no personal interactions with Donald Trump.
 It either came from my clients, Mr. Cohen or some other source, but certainly not him,” Davidson said.

-The line of questioning from Trump attorney Emil Bove appeared intended to underscore the defense’s points that Trump was removed from the negotiations — that Cohen was handling the hush-money matters on his own — and that his testimony isn’t relevant to the charges, which allege Trump falsified business records by logging reimbursement payments to Cohen as legal fees.
+The line of questioning from Trump attorney Emil Bove appeared intended to cast Trump as removed from the negotiations and to suggest that Cohen was handling the hush money matters on his own.

+Bove also noted that Davidson had been involved in similar hush money payments for clients that had nothing to do with presidential politics, grilling him about previous instances in which he solicited money to suppress embarrassing stories, including one involving wrestler Hulk Hogan.

+By the time Davidson negotiated hush money payments for McDougal and Daniels, Bove asked Davidson whether he was “pretty well versed in coming right up to the line without committing extortion, right?”

 Earlier Thursday, jurors viewed a confidential agreement requiring Daniels to keep quiet about her claims that she had a tryst with the married Trump a decade earlier.
 The agreement, dated less than two weeks before the 2016 presidential election, called for her to receive $130,000 in exchange for her silence.